Partnering automotive industry & cutting-edge research

 - and structural light weighting.

-Researchers at the University of Waterloo have reached an important milestone by logging their 100thkilometre on public roads in a self-driving car.
+Researchers at the University of Waterloo reached an important milestone this summer by logging their 100th kilometre on public roads in a self-driving car.

-Achieved last week in an industrial area of Waterloo, it is the culmination of almost two years of work since the research team won approval from the Ontario government to do on-road testing in an autonomous vehicle pilot program.
+Recorded in an industrial area of Waterloo, it was the culmination of almost two years of work since the research team won approval from the Ontario government to do on-road testing in an autonomous vehicle pilot program.